 At times we reach for convenience foods because time is short.
 Given all the convenience foods on offer, it’s a matter of making the right choice.
-After all, you can put together a healthy meal such a stir fry with fresh vegetables and fish/beans in less than 15 minutes.
+After all, you can put together a healthy meal such as a stir fry with fresh vegetables and fish/beans in less than 15 minutes.

-Or for those of you who are super organised you can batch cook at the weekend or prepare all the veg etc. If you’re really short of time, you can buy pre-prepared veg and simply add protein of your choice to make a quick meal.
+Or for those of you who are super organized you can batch cook at the weekend or prepare all the veg etc. If you’re really short of time, you can buy pre-prepared veg and simply add protein of your choice to make a quick meal.

-And healthy eating doesn’t need to be expensive, you can bulk buy lentils, beans and rice which will give you plenty of protein, carbohydrates and add some fresh vegetables and fruit.
+And healthy eating doesn’t need to be expensive, you can bulk buy lentils, beans, and rice which will give you plenty of protein, carbohydrates and add some fresh vegetables and fruit.
 If we really want to make a change we can and will, it’s a matter of making the choice of what’s important and whether we really value our health.

 As a guideline, here is a list of main food categories and their benefits:

 Our body doesn’t create vitamins, so we need to have a diet rich in vegetables to feed our body the required vitamins.
-Our body can store fat-soluble vitamins for future use such as Vitamin A, D and E. These can be found in carrots, dark leafy vegetables, broccoli, sweet potatoes, mushrooms, oily fish, seeds and nuts.
+Our body can store fat-soluble vitamins for future use such as Vitamin A, D and E. These can be found in carrots, dark leafy vegetables, broccoli, sweet potatoes, mushrooms, oily fish, seeds, and nuts.

 We also need water-soluble vitamins -Vitamin, C and Vitamin B group, these help to maintain healthy skin, healthy immune system.
-These can be found in citrus fruits, berries, peppers, potatoes, tomatoes and peas.
-Vitamin b12 is also important as it helps prevent anaemia and can be boosted by adding beef, chicken and fish.
+These can be found in citrus fruits, berries, peppers, potatoes, tomatoes, and peas.
+Vitamin b12 is also important as it helps prevent anaemia and can be boosted by adding beef, chicken, and fish.

-Overall whole grains are better for you than refined Grains help to prevent chronic diseases such as cardiovascular disease and diabetes.
+Overall whole grains are better for you than refined grains help to prevent chronic diseases such as cardiovascular disease and diabetes.
 Refined grains have had all their nutrients removed so you are basically eating empty calories and when we eat them our body wants more.

 Don’t leave out the carbs entirely.
 Carbohydrates are required by the body to produce energy so it’s important to include them in your diet.
-Good sources of carbohydrates include all vegetables and whole grains such as quinoa, oats, brown rice, nuts and seeds.
+Good sources of carbohydrates include all vegetables and whole grains such as quinoa, oats, brown rice, nuts, and seeds.

 Our body uses protein to build and repair tissues.
 Many of you will have heard about the wonders of protein in keeping us fuller for longer.
-And most of us know which foods provide us with proteins – chicken, fish and eggs.
+And most of us know which foods provide us with proteins – chicken, fish, and eggs.

-I personally no longer pay attention to the latest fads or read yet another study which tells me red wine is bad, and the following month a glass of red wine is good etc. My suggestion is to follow a diet which contains as much fresh food as possible and avoid processed foods.
-If you’re shopping for ingredients and you come across packets of foods with names you don’t recognise and can’t pronounce, I suggest you leave them well alone.
+I personally no longer pay attention to the latest fads or read yet another study that tells me red wine is bad, and the following month a glass of red wine is good etc. My suggestion is to follow a diet which contains as much fresh food as possible and avoid processed foods.
+If you’re shopping for ingredients and you come across packets of foods with names you don’t recognize and can’t pronounce, I suggest you leave them well alone.

 You only have one body so give it the nutrients it requires to keep it going for longer.